 Specifically, Vialog uses Ecologi to make our workforce climate positive, planting 24 trees and removing 1.8 tonnes of CO2e every month.

 View Vialog's Ecologi profile.
-So far they've offset 10.62 tonnes of CO2 and planted 325 trees!
+So far they've helped avoid 29.01 tonnes of emissions, and funded the planting of 771 trees!

 Offsetting third-party infrastructure emissions